Killing of Daniel Hambrick: Hambrick family lawsuit

 In March 2019, Hambrick's family sued the city and Delke for $30 million, saying racism on the force led to Hambrick's death.
 The suit says the police department created a "culture of fear, violence, racism and impunity" that Delke "internalized" at the police training academy and on the job.
 That culture, the lawsuit states, led to Hambrick's death.
 2 years later, in March 2021, the Hambrick family reached a settlement, and Metro Council approved Nashville's $2.25 million payment to settle the Hambrick family's wrongful death lawsuit.

 Plea deal

 In July 2021, Delke reached a deal with prosecutors just days before jury selection was to begin.
-Officer Delke pled guilty to manslaughter.
+Officer Delke pleaded guilty to voluntary manslaughter.
 He was sentenced to three years in prison.
-He was set to go before the Tennessee parole board in January, 2022.
+He was set to go before the Tennessee parole board in January 2022, but waived his hearing as part of his plea agreement.

 Andrew Delke was released from prison on October 27, 2022.